Apple’s Solid Results Hint At Big iPhone Release This Fall

 Mac Sales Up As PC Sales Contract

-Mac sales were up 7 percent in the quarter.
+Mac sales were up 7% in the quarter.
 This is especially notable because IDC reports say that the global PC market is contracting.
 Macs seem to be bucking the trend.

 The Watch Moves Mainstream